Machine learning engineer

 What's it like?

-Have you ever wondered how Youtube or Netflix make recommendations based on what you’ve watched?
+Have you ever wondered how Youtube or Netflix make recommendations for you?
 That’s machine learning!
-Machine learning means computers and machines take actions without being directed by humans each time.
+It's when computers and machines take actions without humans direction each time.

 Working conditions